How to keep warm indoors

 Heating the home

-As we get older, changes in our bodies can make us feel colder more often.
-This contributes to heightened sensitivity to lower temperatures, as well as making older people more susceptible to health problems caused by the cold weather.
+As we get older, changes in our bodies can make us feel colder more often, and means we're more likely to develop health problems caused by cold weather.

 Dealing with heating costs

 Often, the cost of heating can be a key issue for older people.
-The Winter Fuel Payment of £100–300 is available to older people to help with heating bills.
-This grant can make a lot of difference throughout the year, but particularly in winter, when it can cost more to heat a property.
+The Winter Fuel Payment is a government grant of £100-£300, available to older people to help with heating bills.
+This grant can make a lot of difference, but particularly in winter, when it often costs more to heat a property.
+Find out whether you're eligible for the Winter Fuel Payment.

-It’s important to ensure that heating units are easy to use and manage.
+If you do decide to buy a heater, pick one that's easy to use and manage.
 Try to avoid heaters with complicated controls, and always make sure you can reach the dial or remote comfortably.
-For example, if you usually use a wheelchair, it’s important that the controls are at a suitable height.
+For example, if you usually use a wheelchair, it's important that the controls are at a suitable height.

 Find out how smart technology can help you stay independent in your own home for longer.